Was this article helpful?

 • Group by business unit (for example: Emerging, Enterprise, SMB, Strategic)

-Assign a certain batch to canceled customer accounts which does not get processed in bill runs or payment runs.
+• Canceled Accounts: Assign a certain batch to canceled customer accounts which does not get processed in bill runs or payment runs.

-It is best practice to handle endless free trials outside of Zuora since they are not generating any revenue for your company.
+• Free Trial Accounts: We recommend that you handle endless free trials outside of Zuora since they are not generating any revenue for your company.
 However, if you have free trial accounts, you can group them together in a batch that does not get processed in bill runs or payment runs.

-Testing should be done primarily in your API Sandbox tenant to ensure your testing data does not skew your production data when you run your reports.
+• Test Accounts: Testing should be done primarily in your API Sandbox tenant to ensure your testing data does not skew your production data when you run your reports.
 If your company has created some test accounts in your production tenant, we advise you to put these test accounts in their own billing batch to ensure they do not get picked up in billing and payment runs along with real customer accounts.

 You may want to group all related customers into their own batch (for example, companies with subsidiaries or partner accounts), so you may perform a bill run or payment run for the whole organization.

-Payment Method
+Payment method

 You can batch customers by their payment method (credit card customers vs direct debit customers vs ACH customers).